telefonicaid/iotagent-ul/docs/usermanual.md

 There are two accepted values for the configuration command types:

--   ~~`subscription`: this command will generate a subscription in the Context Broker that will be triggered whenever any of the selected values change.
-In case the value has changed, all the attributes will be retrieved.~~
+-   `subscription`: this command will generate a subscription in the Context Broker that will be triggered whenever any of the selected values change.
+In case the value has changed, all the attributes will be retrieved.
 -   `configuration`: this commands will generate a single request to the Context Broker from the IoTAgent, that will trigger a single publish message in the values topic.

-**Currenty, only the configuration command type is supported.**

 ##### Configuration information topic